 The negative reason was that Dionysius II’s father – Dionysius I – had kept Dionysius II uneducated and in confinement for most of his young life, despite Dion’s pleas to the contrary.5 He did this because he thought that a highly-educated heir to the throne might become enlightened and impatient enough to attempt a usurpation of the throne.
 We see a similar phenomenon with modern governments that disparage critical thinking skills, opting instead to produce obedient, mindless workers.

 Regardless, Dion and others felt that Dionysius II would be the perfect student to learn Plato’s teachings since he was more or less a blank slate.
 He wouldn’t have to unlearn anything.
 Having said that, as Dionysius II grew older, the courtiers would often ply him with alcohol and encourage him in debauchery, no doubt at the encouragement of his father.6 It is said that he once went on a ninety-day binge of drinking and revelry.
 A person given to dissipation is no threat to the king.
 This is also true for a citizenry.
-A population with a penchant for pleasure and a lack of self-control can be manipulated by a government, but they can never dispose of tyrants, for that requires virtue.
-But in Dionysius II’s situation, surmised Dion, this could be overcome with Plato’s teachings on virtue.
+A government can manipulate a population with a penchant for pleasure and a lack of self-control, but disposing of tyrants requires virtue.
+However, Dion surmised that in Dionysius II’s situation, the teachings of Plato on virtue could overcome this.

-The positive reason for wanting to install Dionysius II after learning from Plato was that Plato’s friend Dion, who was like-minded with Plato in regard to virtue, philosophy, and government, was the chief adviser to the young Dionysius.
+After learning from Plato, the positive reason for wanting to install Dionysius II was that Dion, Plato’s friend who was like-minded with him in regard to virtue, philosophy, and government, was the chief adviser to the young Dionysius.
 This afforded the perfect opportunity to correctly form the mind of the young ruler and the chances were good that he would entrust himself to someone he had known since he was a young boy.
 Dion had already convinced Dionysius II to write a letter to Plato inviting him to Syracuse.
 But the timing was particularly urgent because without action soon, a literal power vacuum would form and most likely be filled with miscreants.

 Plato Mulls the Decision to Go to Sicily

-Plato was personally inclined not to go and have more dealings within that government, but the more he considered the situation, the more he sensed the call of duty above and beyond his personal discomfort.
-What pushed him over the edge was a letter he received from Dion that stressed the importance of immediate action:
+Plato personally inclined himself not to go and have more dealings within that government, but as he considered the situation more, he sensed the call of duty above and beyond his personal discomfort.
+What pushed him over the edge was a letter from Dion that stressed the importance of immediate action.

 …if ever all our hopes will be fulfilled of seeing the same persons at once philosophers and rulers of mighty states. (italics mine)– Plato, Seventh Letter